February 1986 Reform the Armed Forces Movement coup: Objectives and leaders

-The goal of the RAM coup d'état, planned by Colonels Gregorio Honasan and Red Kapunan, was to overthrow Marcos and turn power over to military junta which would include Enrile.
+The goal of the RAM coup d'état, planned by Colonels Gregorio Honasan and Red Kapunan, was to overthrow Marcos and turn power over to a military junta which would include Enrile.

-Of the personalities expected to be part of the junta, only Enrile was aware of the plan.
-The other four people whom the RAM wanted to be part of the junta - Ambassador and retired Lieutenant General Rafael Ileto; former Marcos Executive Secretary Rafael Salas; opposition leader Cory Aquino; and Cardinal Sin - did not know about the plot or of their place in the planned junta.
-(Some accounts say that Fidel Ramos and opposition businessman Jaime Ongpin were also supposed to be part of the junta, and other accounts that various other government officials who were "friendly" to the opposition were to be included.)
+Of the personalities expected to be part of this junta, only Enrile was aware of the plan.
+The other four people planned members (Ambassador and retired Lieutenant General Rafael Ileto; former Marcos Executive Secretary Rafael Salas; opposition leader Cory Aquino; and Cardinal Sin) did not know about the plot nor of their place in the junta.
+Some accounts say Fidel Ramos and opposition businessman Jaime Ongpin were also supposed to be part of the junta, while others note that various government officials who were "friendly" to the opposition were also included.

-Historian Alfred McCoy notes that in any case, the junta was only designed to be a facade for Enrile and his trusted officers, who would hold the real decision making power behind the scenes.
+Historian Alfred McCoy notes that in any case, the junta was merely a façade for Enrile and his trusted officers, who would be the real power behind the scenes.